Health benefits of kale

 Our version we call Eggs Hilton; spice it up with a little chilli, garlic and turmeric.
 You could also perhaps even add some beans like favas or limas.
 They keep you satiated so that you will not feel famished at 11 o'clock.

-Perhaps surprisingly, kale is a rich source of an omega 3 fatty acid known generally as ALA; it gives the plant a large measure of its anti-inflammatory properties.
+Perhaps surprisingly, kale is a rich source of an omega 3 fatty compound known generally as ALA; it gives the plant a large measure of its anti-inflammatory properties.
 Scientists have shown that alpha linolenic acid is especially important for those in cardiac failure[3].

 If you are suffering from chronic pain, consider the benefits of kale; and omega-3 in general.
 The better known sources are fatty fishes like salmon and mackerel.